-- WE MUST RECEIVE CHRIST: "As many as received Him, to them He gave the right to become children of God, even to those who believe in His name."
-John 1:12 - WE RECEIVE CHRIST THROUGH FAITH: "By grace you have been saved through faith; and that not of yourselves, it is the gift of God, not as a result of works, that no one should boast."
-Ephesians 2:8,9 - WHEN WE RECEIVE CHRIST, WE EXPERIENCE A NEW BIRTH: "Jesus answered and said to him, 'Truly, truly, I say to you, unless one is born again, he cannot see the kingdom of God."
-John 3:3 - WE RECEIVE CHRIST THROUGH FAITH: [Christ speaking] "Behold I stand at the door and knock; if anyone hears My voice and opens the door, I will come in to him." - Revelation 3:20
+- WE MUST RECEIVE CHRIST: "As many as received Him, to them He gave the right to become children of God, to those who believe in His name."
+John 1:12 (NASB) - WE RECEIVE CHRIST THROUGH FAITH: "By grace you have been saved through faith; and this is not of yourselves, it is the gift of God, not a result of works, so that no one may boast."
+Ephesians 2:8,9 (NASB) - WHEN WE RECEIVE CHRIST, WE EXPERIENCE A NEW BIRTH: "Jesus answered and said to him, 'Truly, truly, I say to you, unless someone is born again, he cannot see the kingdom of God." - John 3:3 (NASB) - WE RECEIVE CHRIST THROUGH FAITH: [Christ speaking] "Behold I stand at the door and knock; if anyone hears My voice and opens the door, I will come in to him." - Revelation 3:20 (ESV)